 - 4 oz fresh grated parmesan

 - Peel the shrimp and discard the shells, unless you are making your own seafood stock.
 Set peeled shrimp aside.

 - In a stock pot or dutch oven, add your butter and olive oil, then add in your diced onions, and celery.
 Add a pinch of salt and cook until softened, about 5 minutes.
 Add in your garlic and cook until fragrant, about 30 seconds.
 Now, put the minced fresh herbs into the pot (dill, thyme and oregano) along with your dry spices (red pepper flakes and cayenne) cook for about 1 minute.

 - Now, add in your tomato paste and cook (stirring frequently) for about 2 minutes.
 Next, add in your wine and Worcestershire sauce, cook for about 5 minutes to cook off the alcohol.
 Pour in the seafood stock.

 - Add the warmed stock with vegetables into a blender, or use an immersion blender to puree it until silky smooth.
 Once pureed, add in the grated parmesan cheese, and heavy whipping cream.
 Stir to warm and melt the cheese, until the mixture is silky smooth.

 - Add most of your shrimp to the pot and simmer in the soup until the shrimp is cooked through, about 5-7 minutes.
 If desired, set aside a few shrimp, dry them off, and then sprinkle with salt, pepper, red pepper flakes, and a little cayenne.
 Cook them off in a hot skillet with a little olive oil.

 - After soup is done, remove the bay leaves, top with cooked shrimp, garnish with fresh dill and thyme.
-Serve and enjoy!
+Serve this Creamy Shrimp Bisque and enjoy!